codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do choirs keep buckets handy?
-So they can carry their tune
+Why is the new Kindle screen textured to look like paper?
+So you feel write at home.

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. 512MB
+ 1. JavaScript
- 2. 5GB
+ 2. PHP
- 3. 1GB
+ 3. Python
- 4. Unlimited
+ 4. C#

 <details>
   <summary>Answer</summary>
-  1GB
+  JavaScript
 </details>